GarvSaxena/Ai-summarizer/README.md

 # AI Article Summarizer Chrome Extension

-A lightweight, vanilla JavaScript Chrome extension that extracts text from web articles and uses the Google Gemini API to generate concise summaries.
+A JavaScript Chrome extension that extracts text from web articles and uses the Google Gemini API to generate concise summaries.

 ## Features